17SABT71M3/stealth-paste/README.md

 - .
 Run this script `clip.ahk` (Or you may put it in your startup folder) .
 - Function is enabled using a shortcut key
 - Press Ctrl+Q to enable/disable function
-- Is disabled automatically after 2 minute
+- Is disabled automatically after 2 minute enabling

 Multi-line paste does not work with special paste enabled<br>
 it only pastes the first line of copied text